sql-machine-learning/elasticdl/docs/tutorials/elasticdl_local.md

 ## Authorize the Job Execution

 If you are going to run ElasticDL job in Minikube for the first time.
 Please execute the following command to authorize the execution.
+As ElasticDL is a Kubernetes-native deep learning framework.
+We need authorize the master pod to create and monitor the worker/ps pods.
 The command need to be executed only once.

 ```bash
 kubectl apply -f ../elasticdl/manifests/elasticdl-rbac.yaml